 In 1994 the people of Rwanda sent out a worldwide call for help during a brutal genocide.
 No one responded.
-Out of the ashes of that global failure, the Archbishop of the Anglican Church of Rwanda (Province de L’Eglise Anglicane au Rwanda, or PEAR) made a commitment never to refuse help if asked.
+Out of the ashes of that global failure, Emmanuel Kolini, (then) Archbishop of the Anglican Church of Rwanda (Province de L’Eglise Anglicane au Rwanda, or PEAR) made a commitment never to refuse help if asked.

 In 1998 a group of American Anglicans, recognizing the need for revitalization and reform in the Church, called out to the worldwide Anglican Communion for help.
 Rwanda responded.

 For more than a decade, PEAR provided us with oversight, encouragement, guidance, and inspiration.
-In June of 2016, (the Most Revd) Onesphore Rwaje, Archbishop of Rwanda, formally transferred all PEARUSA parishes to the oversight of (the Most Revd) Foley Beach, Archbishop of the Anglican Church in North America (ACNA).
-This move from PEAR to ACNA was an important step for Christian unity.
-But we will always be grateful for the Church of Rwanda.
-Their courageous oversight helped to make our church what it is today.
+In June of 2016, (the Most Revd) Onesphore Rwaje, (then) Archbishop of Rwanda, formally transferred all PEARUSA parishes to the oversight of (the Most Revd) Foley Beach, Archbishop of the Anglican Church in North America (ACNA).
+This move from PEAR to ACNA was an important step for Christian unity in the USA, but we will always be grateful for the Church of Rwanda: their courageous and costly oversight helped to make our church what it is today.

 where we're headed

 One hallmark of a growing and vibrant church is its ability to plant other churches that will minister to under-served communities.
 Over the years, we have identified, trained, and sent out clergy to plant or revitalize parishes all around the country.
-Fr Aaron Burt moved to Seattle, WA to plant a new church; Fr Greg Goebel went to Atlanta to revitalize the Church of the Resurrection in Woodstock; Fr Hule Goddard moved back to Wilmore, KY, to plant the Wilmore Anglican Fellowship; and Fr Tracey Roberts is working to revitalize St Paul's, Lynn Haven, FL.
+Fr Aaron Burt moved to Seattle, WA to plant a new church; Fr Greg Goebel went to Atlanta to revitalize the Church of the Resurrection in Woodstock; Fr David Browder moved to Houston and now is the Rector of St Thomas; Fr Hule Goddard moved back to Wilmore, KY, to plant the Wilmore Anglican Fellowship; and Fr Tracey Roberts is working to revitalize St Paul's, Lynn Haven, FL.
 Fr Dan Wolf went from Apostles to Jacksonville, FL where his is Associate Priest at Grace Church; and Fr Rob Goebel (Greg's brother!) is serving as Rector of St Peter's, Canton, IL.

 We also aim to grow strong as a congregation here in Columbia.
 Our church building already serves as a place of weekly and daily worship, an space for Christian education and formation, a place of joyful fellowship between parishioners, and a place where the homeless and those in need are served food and coffee.
 We hope that our campus will continue to grow as a center for worship, ministry, and mission for many years to come.